 The Role of Insurance Companies in Capital Markets

 The insurance industry is a vital part of financial markets.
 Companies promote risk mitigation by offering individuals and organizations various types of insurance products.
-These products fall under two basic categories: life (temporary/permanent life insurance, annuities, retirement funds, money back policies, etc.); and non-life/general (property and casualty insurance, liability insurance, third party insurance, credit insurance, health insurance, etc.).
+These products fall under two basic categories: life (temporary/permanent life insurance, annuities, retirement funds, money-back policies, etc.); and non-life/general (property and casualty insurance, liability insurance, third party insurance, credit insurance, health insurance, etc.).

-Proceeds from insurance products are converted to long-term investments on behalf and for the benefit of stakeholders, particularly insurance policyholders.
+Proceeds from insurance products are converted to long-term investments on behalf of and for the benefit of stakeholders, particularly insurance policyholders.
 These investments can be in the form of corporate stocks, government bonds, and other financial instruments that later earn a projected profit either upon a policyholder’s death or at a specified period of time for the insured and his/her beneficiaries.
 Thus, aside from national and global economies, the insurance industry is essential to personal well-being as well.

 Insurance Claims Management: Challenges and Good Practices of Client Service